 Yen joined Watsi on September 24th, 2016.
 Three years ago, Yen became the 2485th member to automatically support a new Watsi patient every month.
-Since then, 3,229 more people have become monthly donors!
-Yen's most recent donation supported Bravel, a student from Kenya, to fund clubfoot correction.
+Since then, 3,439 more people have become monthly donors!
+Yen's most recent donation supported Ree, a refugee from Thailand, to fund arm fracture repair.

 Yen has funded healthcare for 47 patients in 12 countries.